SensorAnalyticsAus/Simple_GA_parallel/README.md

 ## Files
 ##### SGA parameters are set in *sga3.var*.
 Explanation of these parameters can be found in Simple Genetic Algorithm Explainer.pdf [Section 4].
 The objective function is written in *obj3.c*.
 ## Acknowledgements
 ##### This C code is based upon D.E.
-Goldberg's Genetic Algorithms in Search, Optimisation and Machine Learning.
-MPI parallelisation by N. Zaidi.
+Goldberg's Genetic Algorithms in Search, Optimisation and Machine Learning 1989.
+MPI parallelisation by N. Zaidi 2016.

 ##### ©SAA 2022